fluidjeel/traffic-light-2025/Master_prompt.md

 Apply Quality Filters: This green candle must meet a strict quality criterion:

 It must close above its 30-day EMA.
 (Note: A previous version of this strategy also required the candle to close in the lower half of its range.
-This filter has been removed to make the setup criteria less strict.)
+This filter has been removed from the active benchmark to make the setup criteria less strict.)

 Confirm a Preceding Pullback: The script looks back from Day T-2 to confirm at least one preceding red_candle.